DevDungeon/Wardriver/README.md

 ## Instructions

-**On the Android device**
+**Prepare the Android device**

 * Install the BlueNMEA app on the Android device
+* Connect the Android device to the laptop via USB

-* Run BlueNMEA on the device.
+* Run BlueNMEA.
 When running it will tell you it is listening on TCP 4352.

-* Connect the Android device to the laptop via USB

 **On the laptop**

-* Forward port from Android device to computer (execute from laptop)
+Forward port from Android device to computer (execute from laptop)

 	adb forward tcp:4352 tcp:4352

-* Turn on gpsd and have it use the port we forwarded as the source gpsd -N -n -D5 tcp://localhost:4352
+Turn on gpsd and have it use the port we forwarded as the source

+	gpsd -N -n -D5 tcp://localhost:4352

-* Launch Kismet.
+Launch Kismet.
 It will automatically use gpsd on default port

 	kismet

-* When done, get KML file from results
+When done, get KML file from results

 	giskismet -x <KismetNetXmlOutputfile>.netxml

 	giskismet -q "SELECT * FROM WIRELESS" -o access_points.kml